What is Service Marketing?

 Ans: According to the service marketing definition by Philip Kotler, the father of modern marketing, “A service is any act or performance one party can offer to another that is essentially intangible and does not result in the ownership of anything.
 Its production may or may not be tied to a physical product.”

-This definition highlights the intangible nature of services and their emphasis on performance rather than ownership.
+This definition also puts an emphasis on the intangible attributes of services and their focus on performance, but not ownership.

 Q2.
 What are the 4 Cs of marketing?

-Ans: The 4 Cs of marketing focus on the customer’s perspective:
+Ans: The 4 Cs of marketing revolve around the customer point of view:

-• Customer: Understanding and meeting customer needs and preferences.
+• Customer: Knowledge and fulfillment of customer requirements and preferences.

-• Convenience: Ensuring easy access and availability for the customer.
+• Convenience: Ensuring it is easily accessible and readily available to the customer.

 Q3.
 What is the service marketing triangle?

-Ans: The service marketing triangle highlights the relationships crucial to delivering excellent services.
-It involves three key players:
+Ans: The service marketing triangle highlights the essential connections required for delivering high-quality services.
+It entails three major participants:

 • Company: Defines service standards and promises.